 “Pastel Onesies” and “Sprout” Flyer by Paperless Post

-When you are working on invitations, virtual baby shower wording is everything.
+When you are working on a baby shower invitation, virtual baby shower wording is everything.
 Include everything we’ve covered here: the details on how guests can be part of the theme, links to any backgrounds to download, a live link for video (add the virtual location in your event details), a registry link, and what guests will need on hand in order to participate in your virtual baby shower games.
 Making sure all the details are accounted for in your virtual baby shower wording will certainly save you time, cutting down on the back and forth with guests in the days leading up to the party.

 Send moments to remember